-Even though Pithos has no content of it’s own and is dependent solely on Pandora for streaming, still it’s worth pointing out that music content of Pandora is very limited compared to other streaming services.
-Pandora has only around a million tracks while some streaming services offer well above 30 million songs but the silverlining is that the small library of Pandora is handpicked and promises better quality.
+Even though Pithos has no content of its own and is dependent solely on Pandora for streaming, still it’s worth pointing out that the music content of Pandora is very limited compared to other streaming services.
+Pandora has only around a million tracks while some streaming services offer well above 30 million songs but the silver lining is that the small library of Pandora is handpicked and promises better quality.

 How To Install Pithos In Linux?

-If you want to install it by the command line(considering you too love The Matrix style 90’s look of the terminal like I do), then type the following commands:
+If you want to install it by the command line(considering you to love The Matrix-style 90’s look of the terminal as I do), then type the following commands:

 The installation is around half a megabyte, so it’ll install in no time.

-Pithos is an extremely lightweight way to enjoy music on linux from Pandora and it works sufficiently well.
-I’ve been listening on it from the moment I installed it for testing till now (I mean the time of writing of this review, not when you’re reading it of course).
-If you’re looking for a feature rich application with a large library of tracks, this one’s not for you, I’d instead recommend you guys to try out Spotify instead.
+Pithos is an extremely lightweight way to enjoy music on Linux from Pandora and it works sufficiently well.
+I’ve been listening to it from the moment I installed it for testing till now (I mean the time of writing of this review, not when you’re reading it of course).
+If you’re looking for a feature-rich application with a large library of tracks, this one’s not for you, I’d instead recommend you guys to try out Spotify instead.
 But if a simple lightweight application that can play some quality music without any extra clutter is what you want, then Pithos is for you.

 Pandora actually uses the same music catalog as Spotify and others: